7 Best Seafoods for Weight Loss - Nordic Catch

 Cod is virtually carbohydrate-free, making it ideal for low-carb diets.
 It's also rich in essential vitamins and minerals, including vitamin B12, phosphorus, and selenium.
 Cod's high protein content helps increase satiety and preserve lean muscle mass during calorie restriction.

 While cod has a slightly lower omega-3 content than fatty fish like salmon, it still supports weight loss and heart and brain health.
-Cod is generally the type of fish used in fish and chips, but if you're trying to lose weight, you shouldn't fry it as you would in that dish.
-Instead, opt for grilling, baking, or steaming to keep it as low-calorie as possible.
+Cod is generally the type of fish cooks use in fish and chips, but if you're trying to lose weight, you should refrain from frying it as you would in that dish.
+Instead, opt for grilling, baking, or steaming it to keep it as low-calorie as possible.

 Sardines